Last updated on May 12th, 2026 at 07:14 pm

 - Most corporate DEI policies explicitly prohibit gender-based discrimination in hiring and vendor engagement.

-International Legal and ESG Frameworks That Prohibit Gender-Based Vendor Selection
+Global Corporate Governance: International Frameworks That Prohibit Gender-Based Vendor Selection

 - ILO Convention No. 111 on discrimination in employment, ratified by India.